jabolopes/csvstruct/README.md

 The first row of the CSV data is the header and it must be present.

-Each header column contains the name of a component followed by a period `.`, followed by a field name, e.g., `MyComponent.MyField`.
+Each header column contains the name of a component followed optionally by a period `.` and a field name, e.g., `MyComponent.MyField`.
+It's also allowed to specify only the component name, e.g., `MyComponent`.

 The `MyComponent` must correspond to a Go type with the same name.
 Package names associated with the type are not used.
 For example, if the full Go type name is `mypackage.MyComponent`, only `MyComponent` is used.

-The `MyField` must be a valid field of `MyComponent` and it must be capitalized (i.e., exported).
+If a field name is given, e.g., `MyField`, it must be a valid field of `MyComponent` and it must be capitalized (i.e., exported).

+If a field name is not given, then the component is default initialized and returned by `Reader.Read`.
+This allows adding default initialized components to entities through CSV, without having to add special rules in the CSV parsing code.

 It's not required to put in the CSV header all the fields of `MyComponent`.
 Rather, only the fields that should be imported by those CSV data are present.

 It's possible to have multiple CSV headers.
 The library caller must be able to determine when a new CSV header is about to come up as the next row.
 In this case, the caller can use `Reader.Clear`, optionally followed by `Reader.SetSchema`, to start a new table of CSV data.

 ### Data rows